luisc8487/navigation-routing-system/README.md

 - **react-icons** for easily adding SVG icons to buttons.
 - **Reusable Button component** with multiple style variations via props.
 - **Fragments** let you group multiple elements without adding extra nodes to the DOM.
+- **`createPortal`** render the modal’s HTML into a dedicated DOM node ensuring it appears above everything else and avoids CSS stacking/context issues.

 ---